usnistgov/5gdeploy/oai/README.md

 This package adds several OAI-specific options to the **netdef-compose** command.

+`--oai-cn5g-tag` specifies Docker image tag for core network functions.
+`--oai-ran-tag` specifies Docker image tag for RAN functions.
+The default is gathered from oai-cn5g-fed repository checkout.

+`--oai-cn5g-nrf=false` disables Network Repository Function (NRF) globally.
+The default is using NRF, which includes UPF discovery by SMF.

 `--oai-upf-workers` specifies CPU cores reserved for each UPF.
 These should be used together with CPU isolation via `--place` flag.